Agroinformatics-UIUC/trial_characterization/README.md

 | 5 | grainf\_late |
 | 6 | fallow\_end |

+# Structure of the Tool

+The climate characterization tool consists of the following files, which are found in the trial_characterization/Codes folder.
+An indented arrow below a file indicates the files that that file calls on.
+If all goes smoothly, the user should only need to run the top-level files: 1, 2, 3, and file 4 up to line 65.

+|1_input_to_sf.R (Sets working directory in the format result_folder <- "~/example_characterization" ; setwd(wd), sets code directory in the format codes_folder <-'~/trial_characterization', creates trials_sf.rds from input file which should be in the results folder.
+Make sure that the input .csv is formatted properly for the tool: check that dates are formatted correctly, check that maturities are coded -1 through 6.)
+| -> /Codes_useful/R.libraries.R (Downloads the R libraries necessary.
+Needs to be changed so that older versions of the packages are used.
+These can be found in my personal directory in the folder R_packages_not_in_CRAN.
+The packages are apsimr_1.2, lmeInfo_0.2.1, and soilDB_2.6.14, as tar.gz files.)
+|2_weather_downloader.R (Downloads DAYMET weather for each location, generates weather_dt.rds.
+There’s an error here that the package APSIM is not found, but it doesn’t seem to prevent the script from generating weather_dt correctly.)
+| -> /Codes_useful/R.libraries.R (Same as before.)
+|3_soils_manager.R (Downloads soil data from each location using APssurgo tools, generates soils_sf and horizons_dt.)
+| -> /APssurgo_master/R/get_soils_parallel.R (Queries https://sdmdataaccess.nrcs.usda.gov/ for soil types of each location, generates soils_sf.rds.
+This will take a bit, but as long as information is being downloaded, just let it run.
+Despite the name, it is not actually parallel.
+Points if you can make it run in parallel though, this is the slowest part of the program.)
+| -> /APssurgo_master/R/get_horizons_parallel.R (Gets horizons information for each of the soil types, generates horizons_dt.rds.)
+|4_simA_manager.R (Runs the analysis once the .rds files are generated.
+It seems like everything past line 65 isn’t necessary.)
+| -> 5_simB_setup.R (Constructs APSIM files.)
+|   -> 6_simC_make_met_files.R (Makes .met files, which are the weather data for the APSIM files.
+Should create files in trial_characterization_box/apsim_files/met_files in the format loc_#.met)
+|   -> /APssurgo_master/R/calc_apsim_variables_onesoil.R (Calculates APSIM soil variables from horizons information.)
+|	    -> /APssurgo_master/R/SaxtonRawls.R (Calculates soil hydraulic parameters.)
+|   -> /APssurgo_master/R/make_apsoils_toolbox.R (Makes the trial_characterization.soils file at the bottom of apsim_files.)
+|   -> 7_simD_create_apsim_files.R (Makes APSIM files.
+They appear as many folders in the apsim_files folder, named in the format trial_#_crop.
+Each should contain a .apsim file with the same name.)
+| -> 8_simF_run_files.R (Runs APSIM files.
+Creates trial_#_crop.out and trial_#_crop.sum files in the apsim_files folders.
+This function changes depending on the computer you are running it on (ex: the lab server), because it is looking for copies of APSIM in different places.
+Please make this generic to any user and wherever they keep their copy of APSIM.
+Once 8 runs successfully, it’s all downhill from here.)
+| -> 9_simG_merge_results.R (Merge the output.)
+| -> 10_simH_daily_to_yearly.R (Make yearly summaries.
+The final files should be in trial_characterization_box/output.
+They are apsim_output_daily.csv, characterization.csv, periods_code.csv, and map.pdf.)

+# Known Issues:
+- tool references APSIM in specific locations on whichever computer it is running on, should be generic to wherever it is running.
+- weather data is missing for many locations
+- tool requires older versions of some packages (which can be found in R_packages_not_in_CRAN)
+- tool contains unnecessary code, many unnecessary files
+- Codes/codes_useful is only used for R.libraries.R to load packages but doesn’t load all the packages necessary and does not load the older packages from their tar.gz files
+- collection of soil types in get_soils_parallel is not parallel and takes a while to run

 # Contact

 Questions about the code and methodology: German Mandrini, Dpt of Crop Sciences, University of Illinois at Urbana-Champaign, [germanmandrini@gmail.com](mailto:germanmandrini@gmail.com)

 Questions about collaborations: Nicolas F Martin, Dpt of Crop Sciences, University of Illinois at Urbana-Champaign, [nfmartin@illinois.edu](mailto:nfmartin@illinois.edu)